HADRIAN'S BUILDING PROJECTS, TOURS AND DEFENSES

 Philosopher's Hall at Hadrian Villa

-According to the Metropolitan Museum of Art: “The architecture and landscape elements described by Pliny the Younger appear as part of the Roman tradition of the monumental Villa Adriana.
+According to the Metropolitan Museum of Art: “The architecture and landscape elements described by Pliny the Younger appear as part of the Roman tradition of the monumental Hadrian's Villa.
 Originally built by Emperor Hadrian in the first century A.D.
 (120s–130s), the villa extends across an area of more than 300 acres as a villa-estate combining the functions of imperial rule (negotium) and courtly leisure (otium).”
 [Source: Vanessa Bezemer Sellers, Independent Scholar, Geoffrey Taylor, Department of Drawings and Prints, Metropolitan of Art, October 2004, metmuseum.org \^/]

-Hadrian's villa was completed in A.D.
+Hadrian's Villa was completed in A.D.
 135. The temples, gardens and theaters are full of tributes to classical Greece.
 Historian Daniel Boorstin it "still charm the tourist.
 The original country palace, stretching a full mile, displayed his experimental fantasy.
 There, on the shores of artificial lakes and on gently rolling hills groups of buildings celebrated Hadrian's travels in the styles of famous cities he had visited with replicas of the best he had seen.
 The versatile charms of the Roman baths complemented ample guest quarters, libraries, terraces, shops, museums, casinos, meeting room, and endless garden walks.
 There were three theaters, a stadium, an academy, and some large buildings whose function we cannot fathom.
 Here was a country version of Nero's Golden House."

 One of the most interesting features in the Vatican's Egyptians Museum is a the recreation of an Egyptian-style room found in the palace of the Roman Emperor Hadrian.
 Among the many Egyptian-style Roman pieces here is a Pharaoh-like rendering of Hadrian's male lover Antinoüs.

 Hadrian ended the wave of conquest and expansion that occurred under his predecessor Trajan and enclosed the empire within clearly-defined frontiers.
 Hadrian did not believe that the mission of Rome was to conquer the world, but to civilize her own subjects.
 He therefore voluntarily gave up the extensive conquests of Trajan in the East, the provinces of Armenia, Mesopotamia, an Assyria.
 He declared that the Eastern policy of Trajan was a great mistake.
 He openly professed to cling to the policy of Augustus, which was to improve the empire rather than to enlarge it.
 [Source: “Outlines of Roman History” by William C. Morey, Ph.D., D.C.L.
-New York, American Book Company (1901), forumromanum.org \~]
+New York, American Book Company (1901) \~]

 Hadiran's Wall